 The size of our bed, the quality of the mattress and pillows influence our ability to relax when we try to get some shuteye.
 If the bed is not comfortable enough it makes our muscles work and they get tense which is not at all helping our chances to fall asleep.
 Furthermore, waking up after a night on an uncomfortable mattress is never a pleasant experience.

-Us people, we are very different in so many ways.
+We are very different in so many ways.
 Some of us can sleep in a crowded room full of people while others can't fall asleep until the room is soundless.
 Earplugs are a good way to set yourself apart from any unwanted noise.
 Moreover, some research suggests that "white noise" can soothe people and help them fall asleep.
 Wayne Rooney, a famous athlete, once said that the sound of a vacuum cleaner or hair dryer provides the perfect sleeping environment.

 Keep your bedroom clean